 Pictures from a recent project remind me of an image we all have of Peter Pan and Tinkerbell leading the three Darling children over the rooftops of London and away to Neverland.
 Those lovely ornate dormers and chimney pots which are so reminiscent of a London of times gone by.
 Don’t you agree that it’s the diversity of our buildings landscape (in this case roofscape) that’s one of the definers of our heritage?

-Back to 2018, it’s the development of new materials such as the Sarnafil membrane that means we can now blend old with new to retain the character of a traditional building, while benefitting from higher performance to promote a sustainable heritage.
+Back to 2018, it’s the development of new materials such as the single ply membrane that means we can now blend old with new to retain the character of a traditional building, while benefitting from higher performance to promote a sustainable heritage.

-So, if you are thinking about replacing an old flat metal roof, consider the Sarnafil single ply membrane as an option and weigh up the benefits against a traditional material.
+So, if you are thinking about replacing an old flat metal roof, consider a single ply membrane as an option and weigh up the benefits against a traditional material.

 Our second piece of advice, if you ever happen to be on a rooftop, is to take the “Second star to the right and straight on ’til morning” (J M Barrie, Peter Pan)